Cobhamites: Opposition

 Pitt made a series of attacks on Walpole in Parliament, which slowly helped to erode the Prime Minister's authority.
-Most distressing to the group was the Prime Ministers poor handling of the War of Jenkins' Ear which had broken out in 1739.
+Most distressing to the group was the Prime Minister's poor handling of the War of Jenkins' Ear which had broken out in 1739.
 Walpole was distinctly anti-war and had only reluctantly prosecuted the war - a fact that outraged the pro-war Patriot faction who pushed for his dismissal.
-Walpole was finally forced into resignation in the wake of the disastrous Siege of Cartagena and only winning a narrow majority in the 1741 General election.
+Walpole was finally forced into resignation in the wake of the disastrous Siege of Cartagena and only winning a narrow majority in the 1741 general election.

 Having helped to bring Walpole down in 1742 with their fierce attacks on his mishandling of the war with Spain, the group were equally opposed to the government that followed it, headed officially by Lord Wilmington but in fact led by Lord Carteret.
 They attacked him, also for his strategic control of the war which they felt placed too much emphasis on fighting in Germany and not enough in waging war with Spain in the Americas.
 In 1744 they played a part in the end of Carteret's government, to be replaced one led by Henry Pelham and his brother the Duke of Newcastle.